Infant Regurgitation or mild Reflux

 Frequently asked questions

 The terms reflux and regurgitation are often used interchangeably.
 Uncomplicated regurgitation, or simple gastrooesophageal reflux (GOR), in otherwise healthy infants is not a disease.
 It consists of milk flow from mouth during or after feeding.
-Common causes include overfeeding, air swallowed during feeding, crying or coughing; physical examination is normal and weight gain is adequate .1
+Common causes include overfeeding, air swallowed during feeding, crying or coughing; physical examination is normal and weight gain is adequate.1

-Regurgitation of refluxed material occurs in 67% of infants by age 4 months and decreases to 0–5% by 12 months of age.
-2 Although often distressing for parents, for the large majority of infants, regurgitation does not cause problems with growth and spontaneously decreases to 0–5% by 12 months of age.
-3 GOR is especially common in infants due to: a short esophagus, the immaturity of the esophagus and stomach, an obtuse ‘Angle of His’, and a diet consisting primarily of liquids.
-4
+Regurgitation of refluxed material occurs in 67% of infants by age 4 months and decreases to 0–5% by 12 months of age.2 Although often distressing for parents, for the large majority of infants, regurgitation does not cause problems with growth and spontaneously decreases to 0–5% by 12 months of age.3 GOR is especially common in infants due to: a short esophagus, the immaturity of the esophagus and stomach, an obtuse ‘Angle of His’, and a diet consisting primarily of liquids.4

 Resolution tends to occur when the infant is able to hold itself in an upright position, the oesophagus lengthens and the sphincter between the stomach and oesophagus advances in maturation.
 Whilst messy for parents, for most infants regurgitation does not cause distress.
 Regurgitation is also a symptom of the more problematic and complicated gastro-oesophageal reflux disease (GORD).
 This is usually investigated and diagnosed when treatments for simple cases of GOR fail or when there is failure to thrive or other health problems.
 Clinical manifestations of GORD in children include vomiting, poor weight gain, dysphagia, abdominal or substernal pain, esophagitis and respiratory disorders.
-Because subjective symptom description lacks reliability in infants, many of GORD symptoms in infants and children are nonspecific.
-5-6
+Because subjective symptom description lacks reliability in infants, many of GORD symptoms in infants and children are nonspecific.5-6

 During infancy, systems within the body are growing and maturing, including the digestive system.
 The shorter length of oesophagus, the immaturity of the sphincter between the stomach and the oesophagus and the extended periods of time infants are horizontal all contribute to simple gastro-oesophageal reflux (GOR) and episodes of regurgitation in infants.

 Regurgitation of feeds is the most common symptom of simple gastro-oesophageal reflux (GOR) but it is also a symptom of many other more serious conditions, including the more problematic and complicated gastro-oesophageal reflux disease (GORD) and as such should always be thoroughly investigated.
+Whilst recurrent regurgitation or apparent vomiting is the most common symptom associated with simple GOR, other symptoms may include:

 - Excessive crying